 $child->showProtected(); // Output: I am protected

-The final Keyword
+final

-In PHP, the final keyword is used to prevent a class from being extended or to prevent a method from being overridden.
+keyword is used to prevent a class from being extended or to prevent a method from being overridden.

-• Final Class: A class declared as final cannot be inherited.
+- Final Class: A class declared as

-• Final Method: A method declared as final cannot be overridden by a child class.
+cannot be overridden by a child class.

-Example of final Keyword Usage
+Keyword Usage

-final class BaseClass {
+Example of final class BaseClass {

 public function printMessage() {